jackson820/TeamTechTigers/README.md

 ## Gateway References
 ## HPC tools used
 ## Revised course syllabus
+ECE 101 - Introduction to Electrical and Computer Engineering This course gives first year students a survey of the field of the electrical and computer engineering.
+It describes the different subareas within the electrical and computer engineering field and the analytical tools that will be utilized throughout the curriculum.
+The course discusses the curriculum, the available technical electives, and professional careers for ECE students.
 ## Next step suggestions from the community mentor
 ## 2 year Course Implementation Schedule
 ## Poster